LookItVal/OutpostProjectManager/README.md

 [Explain how to use your project.
 Provide examples and code snippets if necessary.]

 ## Changelog
+### [1.2.5]
+  - Added autofill to reconciliations
+  - Fixed bug with copying elements in job costing sheet
+  - Added autofill to job costing
+  - Changed initialization script to track subscript directories

 ### [1.2.4]
   - Added buttons to proposal that autofill
   - Added autofill prompts to opening of new proposal
   - Added new build system for bound scripts
   - Added new initialization script for bound scripts

 ### [1.2.3]
   - Added folder button to the calendar sidebar
   - Added proposal and costing sheet buttons to the sidebar